 Because of the very real threat of hybridization a moratorium was initially placed on the stocking of yellowfish in 2001 and this moratorium was replaced with a policy statement in June 2010 which clearly set out the YWG's stance with regard to stocking and the artificial breeding of yellowfish.
 Click here for policy.

 An important project of the YWG and sponsored mainly by the Water Research Commission is the "State of the Yellowfishes in South Africa - 2007 Report".
-This "Popular Report" which comprises 76 pages in full colour with 100 photos, a detailed distribution map and a poster depicting the upside of clean rivers and the adverse effect of pollution was made available in 2007.
-To obtain a copy, contact the WRC fax 012-3312565 or email firstname.lastname@example.org and quote report K8/719.
-The cost is R50-00 each plus postage.
-The project's "Technical Report" was finalized in November 2008 and copies in CD format are available at no charge by contacting the WRC at the numbers or email address above.
+This "Popular Report" which comprises 76 pages in full colour with 100 photos, a detailed distribution map and a poster depicting the upside of clean rivers and the adverse effect of pollution was made available in 2007 while the "Technical Report" was finalized in November 2008.

 Yellowfishes of South Africa: